India - national flag

 ||Ceasefire agreement with Pakistan.

-During the 2nd millennium BC.
+According to a2zgov, during the 2nd millennium BC.
 Indo-Aryan-speaking tribes probably penetrated

 several waves down from Central Asia and spread to various parts of the